-Synapse’s EV-REDI (Electric Vehicle Regional Emissions and Demand Impacts) is a tool for modeling multiple impacts of transportation electrification for specific states.
+Synapse’s EV-REDI (Electric Vehicle Regional Emissions and Demand Impacts) is a tool for modeling multiple impacts of transportation electrification for specific states and provinces.
 With electric vehicles on the rise, there will be enormous opportunities for making transportation more sustainable and modernizing the electric grid.
 But in order to realize this potential, it will be necessary to plan ahead.
 More and more, states, cities, utilities, and regional authorities are seriously considering the impacts of futures in which electric vehicles play an increasingly important role in the transportation sector.
-Synapse’s EV model can help meet the need to quantify the impacts of increased EV penetration on electricity sales, greenhouse gas emissions, and avoided gasoline consumption.
+Synapse’s EV model can help meet the need to quantify the impacts of increased EV penetration on electricity sales, greenhouse gas emissions, and avoided gasoline consumption for all 50 U.S. states, Washington D.C., and ten Canadian provinces.

 EV-REDI allows us to apply a technology adoption curve to existing historical trends to understand the impacts of EVs if current trends in adoption are sustained over time.
 Alternatively, EV-REDI can be used to analyze specified future levels of electric vehicle sales in absolute terms or in percentage terms, or set the total number of EVs (stock) in absolute terms or percentage terms.
 Under either approach, EV-REDI then quantifies both conventional and electric light-duty vehicle (LDV) sales and stock, and the resultant impacts on electricity sales, tailpipe emissions, gasoline consumption, and other metrics through 2050 (see Figure 1 for a comparison of EV sales projections from EV-REDI, relative to projections from several other organizations).
 For every state, EV-REDI accounts for:

-- State-specific trends in light-duty vehicle stocks, sales, and driving patterns
+- State- and province-specific trends in light-duty vehicle stocks, sales, and driving patterns

 - Vehicle ownership lifetime